 The Natural History Museum is home to a staggering number of fossils, geological marvels and fascinating world-class exhibitions in the heart of London’s Museum District in South Kensington.
 When you step through its stunning doors you’ll be greeted by Hope – the skeleton of a gigantic blue whale that hangs atop Hintze Hall.
 The Natural History Museum is in a wonderful part of London for exploring, with the British Science Museum and V&A galleries (both with free entry) just around the corner.

-Roskilly’s Farm is a wholesome, organic dairy farm based in the tranquillity of the Cornish countryside.
-While Roskilly’s is a working dairy farm, there’s also wonderful pigs, goats, sheep, turkeys and quails for visitors to meet up close.
-Roskilly’s Farm is a perfect day out for families, and dogs are welcome on the grounds.
+Roskilly’s Farm is a wholesome, organic dairy farm based in the tranquillity of the Cornwall countryside.
+Roskilly’s Farm is a perfect day out for families and dogs are welcome on the grounds.

 First established in 1670, Edinburgh’s Royal Botanic Garden has become a fixture highlighting the importance of conservation and the protection of the natural world.
 With over 13,000 species of plants from 157 countries, there’s a wealth of trees, gardens and gorgeous flowers from across the globe to amaze and inspire you.

-The Science and Industry Museum is built on the terminus of the world’s first inter-city rail, and stands as a celebration of Manchester’s industrial heritage.
+The Science and Industry Museum is built on the terminus of the world’s first inter-city rail, and stands as a celebration of the industrial heritage of Manchester.
 From exhibitions of the first computers to steam engines and vitamin capsules from the 19th century, the Science and Industry Museum is a fantastic place to learn the impact science has had on modern life, and how it can help create a better future.